dmahlow/system/README_API.md

 The System API can be used by scripts and external resources to script maps and interact with the System App.

+PLEASE NOTE!
+The API is still experimental and will probably change till we reach version 1.0.0.
+Any significant updates will be especifically written here and on specific code commits.

 ## The API basics